changjiang1124/cd-dji-sdk/next.md

  /home/celestial/.ssh/config for ssh connection to nas (host: nas-edge), as this is to ensure connection without password by using key pair.

+---
+===
+for the smoke test, should you check daemon processes whether they are existing or not? this could be an obvious test items before actually generate test files and waiting for the transfer to complete. the db could be locked due to two daemon? is there a risk? how to solve it? do we need to give up sqlite for other solutions?